aws-solutions/qnabot-on-aws/README.md

 ### Lambda Functions
 Lambda functions are found in the /lambda directory.
 #### Running the tests
-each lambda directory has its own test that depend on the dev enroment being set up.
+Each lambda directory has its own test that depend on the dev enroment being set up.

 ### Web interface
-the Designer Ui and client Ui code is in the /website/admin directory.
+The Designer Ui and client Ui code is in the /website/admin directory.
 #### Running the tests
-test for the website are in the /website/admin/test.
-A dev server can be setup by calling
+the Test for the website are in the /website/admin/test.
+A dev server can be setup by calling:
 ```shell
 npm run server
 ```